-Early in his career, Dr. Roe-Hoan Yoon concentrated on fine particle flotation, research that led to the development of the Microcel flotation columns that are widely used in the coal industry today.
-During the past 25 years, Dr. Yoon has focused heavily on the study of hydrophobic interactions, which has led to the development of new equipment, additives, and innovative models and processes – including the HHS Process now licensed by MRC.
-His work has led to more than 330 technical publications, 13 book chapters, a book, and more than 40 plenary and keynote papers at national and international meetings and Congressional testimonies.
+Early in his career, Dr. Roe-Hoan Yoon conducted fine-particle flotation research that led to the development of the Microcel flotation columns that are widely used in the coal industry today.
+More recently, Dr. Yoon has focused on the study of hydrophobic interactions, leading to the development of new equipment, additives, and innovative models and processes – including the HHS Process now licensed by MRC.
+His work has appeared in more than 330 technical publications, 13 book chapters, a book, and more than 40 plenary and keynote papers at national and international meetings and Congressional testimonies.
 An award-winning member of the National Academy of Engineering, Dr. Yoon has more than 70 U.S. and international patents, many of which have been successfully commercialized through license agreements.

-As a former Commissioner at the Federal Mine Safety and Health Review Commission, Dr. Suboleski has worked in many facets of the mining industry.
-He was involved in numerous Massey-affiliated companies throughout his career and after originally retiring from Massey Energy Co., he returned to the company as Executive Vice President, Interim Chief Operating Officer, and prior to its June 2011 sale, as a member of its Board of Directors.
-Between retirements he served as Professor and Department Head of Mining and Minerals Engineering at Virginia Tech, and joined Evan Energy following the Massey Energy sale.
-Dr. Suboleski is a Distinguished Member of the Society for Mining, Metallurgy and Exploration (SME) and in 2004 was elected to the National Academy of Engineering.
+As a former commissioner at the Federal Mine Safety and Health Review Commission, Dr. Suboleski has served in many facets of the mining industry.
+He worked for numerous Massey-affiliated companies throughout his career, eventually serving the parent company as Executive Vice President, Interim Chief Operating Officer, and prior to its June 2011 sale, a member of its Board of Directors.
+Between stints at Massy Coal, he served as head of the Mining and Minerals Engineering department at Virginia Tech, and he joined Evan Energy following the Massey Energy sale.
+Dr. Suboleski is a Distinguished Member of the Society for Mining, Metallurgy and Exploration and in 2004 was elected to the National Academy of Engineering.

-Robert H. Gentile started working in the coal mining industry when he was 16 and later in his career ran a number of surface coal mining companies in Ohio.
-With more than a half-century of energy experience and technology management, Bob Gentile is currently President and CEO of Leonardo Technologies Inc. He previously served as Director of Surface Mining at the U.S. Department of The Interior in the late 1980s and was Assistant Secretary of Fossil Energy for the U.S. Department of Energy in the early 1990s.
-Mr. Gentile is a highly regarded expert in the global energy arena and has extensive international experience with the World Energy Council, the International Energy Agency, and the Carbon Sequestration Leadership Forum.
+Signing up for his first coal mining job when he was 16, Robert H. Gentile rose through the ranks to run a number of surface coal mining companies in Ohio.
+With more than a half-century background in energy and technology management, Mr. Gentile is currently President and CEO of Leonardo Technologies Inc. He served as Director of Surface Mining at the U.S. Department of the Interior in the late 1980s and then as Assistant Secretary of Fossil Energy for the U.S. Department of Energy in the early 1990s.
+A highly regarded expert in the global energy arena, he has extensive international experience with the World Energy Council, the International Energy Agency, and the Carbon Sequestration Leadership Forum.
 He sits on several corporate and advisory boards and has worked in many countries throughout the world.

 Carl Bauer has more than 35 years of industry and public service in energy technology development, energy systems and policy development and executive management.
-As Managing Director of NETL, Mr. Bauer was responsible for directing and overseeing the implementation of major science and technology development programs at the lab as well as $2 billion of jointly funded RD&D with the industry.
-Carl has served on the University of Wyoming School of Energy Resources (SER) board since 2009.
-He serves on several corporate boards and holds a bachelor’s degree in marine engineering from the U.S. Naval Academy.
-He has participated in postgraduate programs and courses at the Wharton School of Business and George Washington and Harvard University’s John F. Kennedy School of Government.
+As Managing Director of NETL, Mr. Bauer was responsible for directing and overseeing the implementation of major science and technology development programs as well as $2 billion of jointly funded R&D. He has served on the University of Wyoming School of Energy Resources board since 2009.
+Holding a bachelor’s degree in marine engineering from the U.S. Naval Academy, he has participated in postgraduate programs and courses at the Wharton School of Business and George Washington and Harvard University’s John F. Kennedy School of Government.
+He serves on several corporate boards.